tessercat/daoistic-book/blog/affirmation/notes.md

-The more I look at the _Dao De Jing_, and Daoist poetry in general, the more optimistic and upbeat it seems, the more reasonable and humane.
+The more I look at the _Dao De Jing_, and Daoist poetry in general, the more optimistic and upbeat it seems, the more rational and humane.

 In the first three couplets,
 不德 is something like